ethereum/consensus-specs/specs/networking/p2p-interface.md

 Additional global topics are used to propagate lower frequency validator messages.
 Their `TopicName`s are:

-- `voluntary_exit` - This topic is used solely for propagating voluntary validator exits to proposers on the network.
-Voluntary exits are sent in their entirety.
-Clients who receive a voluntary exit on this topic MUST validate the conditions within `process_voluntary_exit` before forwarding it across the network.
+- `voluntary_exit` - This topic is used solely for propagating signed voluntary validator exits to proposers on the network.
+Signed voluntary exits are sent in their entirety.
+Clients who receive a signed voluntary exit on this topic MUST validate the conditions within `process_voluntary_exit` before forwarding it across the network.
 - `proposer_slashing` - This topic is used solely for propagating proposer slashings to proposers on the network.
 Proposer slashings are sent in their entirety.
 Clients who receive a proposer slashing on this topic MUST validate the conditions within `process_proposer_slashing` before forwarding it across the network.
 - `attester_slashing` - This topic is used solely for propagating attester slashings to proposers on the network.
 Attester slashings are sent in their entirety.
 Clients who receive an attester slashing on this topic MUST validate the conditions within `process_attester_slashing` before forwarding it across the network.